Congress eyes Boeing's North Charleston Dreamliner plant following reports of shoddy work

 Kevin McAllister, Boeing's CEO of commercial airplanes, has said the aerospace giant is "producing the highest levels of quality in our history" at the North Charleston plant.

-But Eleanor Norton, a non-voting Congressional delegate who represents the District of Columbia, said she worries the new reports point to a production system that values speed over quality.
+But Eleanor Norton, a non-voting Congressional delegate who represents the District of Columbia, said she worries the news reports point to a production system that values speed over quality.

 "The employees — the whistle-blowers — said that they believed the strong demand for this other plane (787) had pushed Boeing to make quick — to quickly turn out jets as it raced to meet deadlines," Norton said.
 "So, I'm trying to find whether there's something endemic in the culture that we ought to watch out for."